Who we are ?

 11 Days of Sri Lankan Adventures including Scenic Sri Lankan Peaks

-Check our gallery from the recent events
+Check our gallery from the recent tours

 Do I need a visa to enter Sri Lanka ?

 Yes, you will need a visa to enter Sri Lanka.
 In addition, if you intend visiting Sri Lanka on a short visit,you will need to obtain an Electronic Travel Authorization (ETA) prior to arrival.
 The Sri Lanka ETA is an electronic travel authorization for travelers who wish to visit Sri Lanka for various purposes including tourism, transit and business.
 The ETA is issued through an online application system.
 The Sri Lanka ETA can be obtained by completing a simple online application form.
 Applicants must provide their personal details, travel information and passport data.
 Electronic Travel Authorization System

 When is the best time to travel ?